Moremar/IT_tutorials/CyberSecurity/Security/CompTIA_Security+.md

 **CVE** (Common Vulnerabilities and Exposures) is a database of known vulnerabilities maintained by the MITRE corporation.
 It is used by security professionals to keep up to date with the latest securities issues.
 Hackers use these CVEs to craft exploits that use the vulnerability to attack a system.
-Keeping softwares patched prevents all these attacks.
+Keeping software patched prevents all these attacks.

 **NVD** (National Vulnerability Database) is a publicly accessible database listing CVEs and their remediation.
 It feeds from the CVE database and exposes a better navigation for the vulnerabilities.
 It also gives a quantitative score to all vulnerabilities with the **CVSS** (Common Vulnerability Scoring System).

+The **Exploit Database** is a public database of exploit codes from various authors on various programs.
+Some of these exploits are tested and marked as verified.

 **AIS** (Automated Indicator Sharing) is a service the CISA (Cybersecurity and Infrastructure Security Agency) provides to enable real-time exchange of machine-readable cyber threat indicators and defensive measures between public and